popolo-project/popolo-spec/data.md

 <h1 id="conformance">7.
 Conformance</h1>

-**TODO: Similar section to the [Organization ontology](http://www.w3.org/TR/vocab-org/#conformance)**
+1. An implementation's usage of [this standard's terms](#classes-and-properties) <em class="rfc2119">must</em> be consistent with the semantics of those terms.
+1. A conforming implementation <em class="rfc2119">must not</em> use other terms where this standard's terms would suffice[<sup>14</sup>](#note14).
+1. A conforming implementation <em class="rfc2119">may</em> use terms from outside this standard's terms where this standard's terms are insufficient.
+1. If an implementation serializes to JSON or MongoDB, its serializations <em class="rfc2119">must</em> validate against this standard's [JSON Schema](#serialization).
+1. If an implementation serializes to MongoDB, it <em class="rfc2119">may</em> denormalize its data [*[14]*](https://github.com/opennorth/popolo-standard/issues/14).</h2>
+1. A conforming implementation <em class="rfc2119">may</em> use only a subset of this standard's terms.

+<p class="note" id="note14">14.
+For example, it <em class="rfc2119">must not</em> use vCard's <code>fn</code> where this standard's <code>name</code> would suffice.</p>

 <h1 id="history">8.
 Change history</h1>

+* 2013-02-25: Add the conformance section, relax requirements with respect to MongoDB collection names.
-* 2013-02-16: Add a label property to the Post class, change the cardinality of the classification property on the Organziation class, add NIEM and ORG to the survey, add an inventory of the terms in the survey
+* 2013-02-16: Add a label property to the Post class, change the cardinality of the classification property on the Organization class, add NIEM and ORG to the survey, add an inventory of the terms in the survey
 * 2013-02-01: First public working draft